kellyjadams/data-analytics-resources/README.md

 Notes:
 - This is also available on my website: [Data Analytics Resources](https://www.kellyjadams.com/post/data-analytics-resources).
 The difference between the repo and the website is the website contains my personal commentary on each of the resources, the repo only has the links.
 - This repo includes 1 affiliate links, indicated with a * at the end for the course I built.
-If you decide to purchase the course through these links, I may receive a small commission at no extra cost to you.
-This support helps me continue to provide valuable content.
-Thank you for your support!
-Other links on this page are provided for info and aren’t affiliate links.
+If you decide to purchase the extras for the course through this link, I may receive a small commission at no extra cost to you.
+This support helps me continue to provide content.
+Thank you for your support! **All other links on this page *aren’t* affiliate links.**

 Please add any links you have found helpful with PR.